hafidh-khalifatullah/NestJs_Authentication_API/README.md

 refresh_token → sha256 → stored in database
 ```

-This prevents attackers from directly using the refresh token if the database is compromised.
+If the database is compromised, attackers **cannot directly reuse refresh tokens**.

 ---

-## Route Protection
+### Route Protection

 Protected routes use a **custom Auth Guard** that:

-1. Extracts the JWT from the request header
+1. Extracts JWT from the request header
-2. Verifies the token using `JwtService`
+2. Verifies token using `JwtService`
-3. Attaches the user payload to the request object
+3. Attaches payload to the request object

 Example header: